brian-conor-sanford/DEC20Threathunt/README.md

 ### Flag 15 – Credential Access: Password Database Discovery

 **Use Case:**
-Detects recursive searches for password vaults such as KeePass and browser credential stores.
+Detect recursive searches for password vaults such as KeePass and browser credential stores.

 DeviceProcessEvents
 | where DeviceName contains "azuki-adminpc"
-| where ProcessCommandLine has_any ("*.kdb","*.kdbx","*.psafe3","Login Data","logins.json","key4.db")
+| where ProcessCommandLine has_any (
+"*.kdb",
+"*.kdbx",
+"*.psafe3",
+"Login Data",
+"logins.json",
+"key4.db"
+)
-| where ProcessCommandLine has_any ("C:\\Users","/s","-Recurse")
+| where ProcessCommandLine has_any (
+"C:\\Users",
+"/s",
+"-Recurse"
+)

 ---

 ### Flag 16 – Credential Access: Plaintext Password Files

 **Use Case:**
-Identifies likely plaintext password files stored in user-accessible directories.
+Identify plaintext password files stored in user-accessible directories.

 DeviceFileEvents
 | where DeviceName contains "azuki-adminpc"
-| where FileName endswith ".txt" or FileName endswith ".lnk"
+| where FileName endswith ".txt"
+or FileName endswith ".lnk"
-| where FolderPath has_any ("Desktop","Downloads")
+| where FolderPath has_any (
+"Desktop",
+"Downloads"
+)
 | distinct FileName

 ---